 Pattern changing is an educational course for women who have been in an abusive relationship.
 It is designed to help you understand domestic violence, how it has affected your life and how you can recognise your power and choices in life.
 Some women will not be sure whether they are in an abusive relationship and may come along to help them decide.

-- Break patterns of behaviour which lead to returning to an abusive partner or entering into another abusive relationship.
+- To break patterns of behaviour which lead to returning to an abusive partner or entering into another abusive relationship.

-- Help you change negative life long patterns to positive patterns of your own choosing as an adult women.
+- To help you change negative life long patterns to positive patterns of your own choosing as an adult woman.

-- Enable you to receive support and encouragement to make these changes.
+- To enable you to receive support and encouragement to make these changes.